Skip to main content

 Fundamentals

-Your experience with is profoundly personal.
+Your experience with hormone therapy is profoundly personal.
 The way you feel, the benefits you receive, and the concerns you may have are all shaped by a biological system that is entirely your own.
 At the heart of this individuality lies your genetic blueprint, a unique code that dictates how your body manages and processes hormones.

 Understanding this internal architecture is the first step toward truly personalizing your wellness protocol and appreciating the intricate dialogue between your genes and your endocrine health.
 This exploration begins with estrogen, a primary signaling molecule, and its journey through your body.